barbatus/angular2-compiler/README.md

 more substantial since more NPMs you use -- more chance that the number of unused exports will increase making Tree Shaking to unleash fully its power.

-You can notice as well that the app runs a bit faster, thanks to the pre-compiled assets.
+You can notice as well that the app starts off a bit faster, thanks to the pre-compiled assets.